MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/cli-development/adding-new-command.md

   - admin
 ---

-# CoE CLI development adding a new command
+# CoE CLI development adding a new command (Deprecated)

 To add a new sample command, you can use the following command to template the initial set-up of the TypeScript command and the Jest JavaScript testing framework unit test.